OfficeDev/office-js-docs-pr/docs/develop/bind-to-regions-in-a-document-or-spreadsheet.md

 In the example, the first `id` parameter is the ID of the binding to release.

-The anonymous function that is passed into the function as the second parameter is a callback that is executed when the operation is complete.
+The anonymous function that is passed into the method as the second parameter is a callback that is executed when the operation is complete.
 The function is called with a single parameter,  [asyncResult], which contains the status of the call.

 ## Read data from a binding